Yasemin Kimyacıoğlu

-Yasemin Kimyacıoğlu (born February 26, 1985), a 5' 7" guard, is a Turkish-American women's basketball player at Santa Clara University in California, US.
-Her sister, Şebnem Kimyacıoğlu, plays professionally for Turkish club Beşiktaş J.K., and the Turkey national basketball team.
+Yasemin Kimyacıoğlu Jones (born Yasemin Kimyacıoğlu; February 26, 1985), is a Turkish-American former professional basketball player.

+Her sister, Şebnem Kimyacıoğlu, is also a former basketball player.
 Kimyacıoğlu is a Pinewood High School alum having graduated in 2003, two years after her sister.
 She was born to Turkish parents in Mountain View, California.
-She is majoring in mechanical engineering at Santa Clara.
+She majored in mechanical engineering at Santa Clara.